 It's a whole new world on the northern island of Hokkaido.

-Heavy snowfall during the winter attracts skiers and snowboarders to the powder capital of Japan, Niseko, while mild summers see the mountains almost overrun with city-dwellers looking for relief from the muggy climate of the main island.
-There are National Parks galore; Shiretoko, a World Heritage site, and Daisetsuzan are the most popular.
+Heavy snowfall during the winter attracts skiers and snowboarders to the powder capital of Japan, Niseko.
+Mild summers also the mountains almost overrun with city-dwellers looking for relief from the muggy climate of the main island.
+There are National Parks galore.
+Shiretoko, a World Heritage site, and Daisetsuzan are the most popular.
 In autumn, Hokkaido is the first prefecture in Japan where the leaves change colors.

 Sapporo is the bustling capital city of Hokkaido.
-It’s actually Japan’s fifth-largest city having grown from a population of seven people to approximately two million in just over one hundred years.
+It’s actually Japan’s fifth-largest city.
 The annual snow festival in February, which displays gravity-defying snow sculptures throughout the streets, and the famous Sapporo beer, have established the city as a tourist destination in its own right.

 The harbor city of Hakodate, at the island’s southern tip, was one of the earliest cities in Japan to open to international trade and there’s some exceptional seafood to be had along its cosmopolitan streets.
 Smaller, but just as perfectly formed, Otaru is a canal-lined port city also famed for its food.
 Asahikawa, the second-largest city in Hokkaido after Sapporo, is worth a visit for its exceptional zoo.

-Hokkaido is world-famous for its seafood and fish, especially crab and sea-urchin, as well as being the main producer of the nation’s dairy.
+Hokkaido is world-famous for its seafood and fish, especially crab and sea-urchin.
+It’s also the main producer of the nation’s dairy.
 A Hokkaido dish will usually have some kind of dairy addition—ramen is served with a knob of butter—and outside of the island, you’ll notice that the most coveted dairy products are usually Hokkaido brand.